Petropedetidae

 They are inhabitants of the splash-water zone of clear-running streams predominantly in forests.
 Tadpoles are either semiterrestrial in the spray zone or fully aquatic in zones of the strongest currents.
 Some species guard their clutches.
-They are small (Ericabatrachus) or medium- to large-sized frogs (Arthroleptides and Petropedetes).
+They are medium- to large-sized frogs (Arthroleptides and Petropedetes).

 Taxonomy

 The Petropedetidae are related to true frogs, family Ranidae, and have often been considered as a subfamily within a broadly defined Ranidae.
 However, they are now commonly treated as a family, although the genera included may differ between sources.
 In particular, Conraua is sometimes included in the Petropedetidae, instead of forming its own monogeneric family Conrauidae.

 Genera

-The three genera in the family are:
+The two genera in the family are: